What Is ODC — Offshore Software Development Center?

-Hardware and software are the core tools for developers’ work, so the purchase of all required equipment and office supplies is the top priority for an OSDC creator.
+Hardware and software are the core tools for developers’ work, so the purchase of all required equipment and office supplies is the top priority.

 Besides that, it’s vital to organize good conditions for the human work; developers will definitely appreciate having some snacks and a coffee machine at their disposal in the office.